Jack-Q/MCSL-Final/README.md

 * Key Action

-Since the keycode is reinterpreted by a Python script in host PC platform, the action code here are taken directly from PyInput library to maximum the compatibility.
+Since the key code is reinterpreted by a Python script in host PC platform, the action code here are taken directly from PyInput library to maximum the compatibility.